Islamic Hijri Calendar Converter

 Why Hijri dates move through the Gregorian year

-The Gregorian calendar stays near the solar year, so its months keep roughly the same seasonal position.
-The Hijri calendar follows the lunar cycle, so it is shorter.
-That difference is the reason Islamic dates keep rotating through the Gregorian year instead of staying in one season forever.
+The Gregorian calendar is built to stay close to the solar year, so its months remain tied to the seasons.
+The Hijri calendar follows the lunar cycle, which is shorter.
+That difference is the reason Islamic dates keep rotating through the Gregorian year instead of remaining in one season forever.

 The results area shows the Hijri month both as a number and as a name.
 If you remember one representation but not the other, use this reference table.
-It is not part of the calculation itself, but it makes the inputs and outputs much easier to interpret.
+It is not part of the calculation itself, but it makes the inputs and outputs much easier to interpret when you are switching between Gregorian and Hijri records.

 Month number Hijri month name Helpful note